AaronLeoCooper/corkbrd/README.md

 // Create a new instance of Corkbrd, HTML is generated on instantiation var cb = new Corkbrd(options, data);

+// ... do some things with the html ...

-// Convert the HTML back into JSON var json = cb.serialise();
+// Later convert the HTML back into JSON var json = cb.serialise();

 ```